kan-bayashi/espnet/egs/clotho/aac_word/README.md

 # Clotho Recipe

 ## Data preparation
 * Data preparation during `stage 0` can be performed by appropriately setting the boolean variables in below command.
-By default, all variables are set to `false`.
+By default, all variables are set to `false` except for `--augment_audiocaps` which is set to `true`.
 Description of each variable is also detailed below.

   ```bash
   ./run.sh --stage 0 --stop_stage 0  \